Will SEO change in 2019?

 So how do we make UX and SEO work together for better user experience?

 When it comes to UX and SEO many digital marketers talk about increasing page speed, making the website mobile friendly or not using disruptive ad placements.
-That’s all good but in my opinion, the most important UX optimisation and the one I always push for with my clients is optimizing for user intent.
+That’s all good but in my opinion, the most important UX optimisation and the one I always push for with my clients is optimising for user intent.

 To properly explain the term “optimising for user intent” I would probably have to write another article devoted just to this term but for now, the easiest way to understand user intent is through categorization.